jbpuryear/superbubblepanic/README.md

 ###Images

-All images created by me except for the backgrounds which are based on work by [Ansimuz](http://ansimuz.com), logo.png and go.png which use a pallette swapped version of [Pixel Block Font ](https://opengameart.org/content/pixel-block-font) by [J-Robot](https://j-robotson.tumblr.com/), and small-font.png which is some random font I can't find the source for.
+All images created by me except for the backgrounds and Living Tissue Tileset which are based on work by [Ansimuz](http://ansimuz.com), logo.png and go.png which use a pallette swapped version of [Pixel Block Font ](https://opengameart.org/content/pixel-block-font) by [J-Robot](https://j-robotson.tumblr.com/), and small-font.png which is some random font I can't find the source for.

-All images licenced under [CC0](https://creativecommons.org/publicdomain/zero/1.0/) except for works using Pixel Block Font which is licensed under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/)
+All images licenced under [CC0](https://creativecommons.org/publicdomain/zero/1.0/) except for the Living Tissue tileset and background and works using Pixel Block Font which are under under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/)

 ###Music